Elvis Andrus Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.
+- The Guardians pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Guardians' 3.84 team ERA ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up 111 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (111 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.